Castles in Kent

 Walmer Castle was built by Henry VIII to bolster defences against the French, before being turned into the elegant home of the Duke of Wellington, Lord Warden of the Cinque Ports.
 Prowl battlements and storerooms at beautifully preserved Deal Castle, another Henry VIII fortification.
 While fairy-tale, riverside Upnor Castle is a real rarity: an Elizabethan artillery fort, designed to protect the Queen's fleet at nearby Chatham Docks.

-The list of enthralling castles in Kent stretches far and wide revealing unique history and heritage in some of the most beautiful parts of the county.
+The list of enthralling castles in Kent, big and small, stretches far and wide revealing unique history and heritage in some of the most beautiful parts of the county.